 Portland, Oregon, has the most breweries of any American city (70 as of December 31, 2016 plus another 35 in the metropolitan area) and it’s the 6th in the U.S. in the number of breweries per capita.
 It is easy to get overwhelmed with beer choices in America’s craft beer capital even if you live here, like we do, let alone if you just visit.
 The Where Is Your Toothbrush?
 Guide to Portland Breweries to the rescue!
 With Portland divided into five quadrants, we’ll feature five long posts over the next five or so months (sign up for future posts).
-We start closest to our temporary home , with NW Portland breweries, located in the quadrant north of Burnside Street and west of the Willamette River.
+We start in Northwest Portland, with NW Portland breweries located in the quadrant north of Burnside Street and west of the Willamette River.

 NW Portland breweries

 These are microbreweries in NW Portland with on-site brewing operations and attached brew pub, taproom, or tasting room (we do not include standalone brewpubs where beer is not made on premises or breweries that only make beer for distribution).